Faculty of Education

 A student's application must indicate a 1st and 2nd choice from:

-For more information on the Four Fields of Specialization, visit the Program Description page.
+For more information on the Three Fields of Specialization, visit the Program Description page.

-By December 15, full-time rearch students must complete an application form to complete either a Research (Major Research Paper) Pathway or a Research (Thesis) Pathway.
+Full-time research students must apply to complete either a Research (Major Research Paper) Pathway or a Research (Thesis) Pathway after their course work from term one is completed.
+The application date is January 30.

 Time to Completion